-We are a newly incorporated holding company incorporated in October 2020.
-Our wholly-owned Centessa Subsidiaries are each in the development stage and have had limited operating histories.
 Our operations to date have been limited to organizing and staffing our company, business planning, developing our operating model, raising capital, acquiring our technology, identifying potential product candidates, establishing collaborations and undertaking preclinical studies and clinical trials of our most advanced product candidates.
-As an organization, we have not yet demonstrated a track record of conducting or completing Phase 3 trials of our product candidates, obtaining marketing approvals, manufacturing a commercial-scale product or conducting sales and marketing activities necessary for successful commercialization.
+As an organization, we have not yet demonstrated a track record of completing Phase 3 trials of our product candidates, obtaining marketing approvals, manufacturing a commercial-scale product or conducting sales and marketing activities necessary for successful commercialization.
 Consequently, any predictions made about our future success or viability may not be as accurate as they could be if we had a longer operating history.